GitauHarrison/notes/tags_flask_blog_posts.md

 ```

 `basedir` allows for the creation of the database in the root folder of the project.
-In the event the value of DATABASE_URL is not found, we fallback to using the disk-based SQLite database appropriately named `app.db`.
+In the event the value of DATABASE_URL is not found, we fall back to using the disk-based SQLite database appropriately named `app.db`.
 This database file will also be located in the application's root directory.
 Setting SQLALCHEMY_TRACK_MODIFICATIONS to `False`, we disable Flask-sqlalchemy's feature where we constantly get signals about changes to the database.
-POSTS_PER_PAGE will be used to limit the number of posts we want displayed in each web page number.
+POSTS_PER_PAGE will be used to limit the number of posts we want to be displayed on each web page number.

 ### Define Your Models

-Finally, we can define our models that will be used to create the database.
-From our web form, we want to capture a user's `username`, `email`, `title`, `body` and `tags`.
+Finally, we can define the models that will be used to create the database.
+From our web form, we want to capture a user's `username`, `email`, `title`, `body`, and `tags`.
 These fields help us know what columns we would want to have in the schema of our database.

 ```python
 # app/models.py: Define database models